How to choose the right colour blind

 If your aim is to create the visual impression of space, there are several different options to look at.
 Firstly, choose paler, cooler colour blinds as this pushes the walls outwards, whereas darker and bold colours have the opposite effect.
 Consider also the type of blind – you’re looking for a streamlined look, sleek and slim such as one of our specialist blinds, or Roller blinds, rather than the more full Roman blinds or wood Venetian blinds.

 Colours which sit adjacent are analogous – use these to create highlight, or to vary the tone in the room.
 This is an ideal way to soften bold or bright colours, by simply choosing a shade at the farthest end of the same spectrum – so look to violet or orange-reds to take the heat out of primary shades of red.
 Once you've got the look you like, it's just a case of transferring this knowledge to window coverings.
-Nothing says you have to have matching blinds either, so be bold; choose colourful blinds, choose different colour blinds, choose what works for you and for your room.
+Nothing says you must have matching blinds either, so be bold; choose colourful blinds, choose different colour blinds, choose what works for you and for your room.

-What are the benefits of neutral colours?
+What are the advantages of styling with neutral colours?

 Neutrals are often presumed by the uninitiated as boring but that’s really not the case and there’s a whole host of different ways in which any room can benefit from neutral colours.

 Neutrals can be the perfect foil to bold colours, either to contrast, or simply to soften the impact of the colour.
-Neutrals can pull different shades together to work as a complete room, particularly useful if your sofa, flooring, walls and soft furnishings are multiple shades of the same colour.
-And don’t forget that neutral can really apply to just the background colour – you can bring patterns into play with neutrals; choose cream or taupe as a base and utilise other colours within the room to feature as the pattern colours.
+Neutrals can pull different shades together to work as a complete room, particularly useful if your sofa, flooring, walls, and soft furnishings are multiple shades of the same colour.
+And don’t forget that neutral can really apply to just the background colour – you can bring patterns into play with neutrals; choose cream or taupe as a base and use other colours within the room to feature as the pattern colours.
 Bring natural wood tones into a neutral room and you'll see they work as well as they do in more colourful ones too.

 Related Articles